 Russian athletes allege libel by ex-anti-doping agency head

-NEW YORK (AP) — Three Russian biathletes have sued the country’s former anti-doping laboratory director, saying he severely damaged or destroyed their careers with lies.
+NEW YORK (AP) — Three Russian biathletes sued the country’s former anti-doping laboratory director on Tuesday, saying he severely damaged or destroyed their careers with lies.

-The athletes filed a $30 million libel lawsuit Tuesday in Manhattan State Supreme Court against Dr. Grigory Rodchenkov, who lives in hiding in the United States.
+The athletes filed a $30 million libel lawsuit in Manhattan state Supreme Court against Dr. Grigory Rodchenkov, who lives in hiding in the U.S.

 Rodchenkov has denied claims by Russian President Vladimir Putin that U.S. agencies controlled his unmasking of the scandal.

-Just days ago, Rodchenkov told The Associated Press in response to questions sent through his lawyer that he fears for his life after producing documents describing an elaborate ruse by Russian athletes to evade doping tests.
+Days ago, Rodchenkov told The Associated Press in response to questions sent through his lawyer that he fears for his life after producing documents describing an elaborate ruse by Russian athletes to evade doping tests.
+The evidence was cited by Rodchenkov to support allegations of a complex urine-swapping plot at the 2014 Winter Olympics in the Russian resort of Sochi and also by Russian track and field athletes.

-The lawsuit says Rodchenkov’s false allegations “ultimately warped history and stripped the athletes of the lifelong accomplishments they had earned.”
+The lawsuit, filed on behalf of athletes Olga Zaytseva, Yana Romanova and Olga Vilukhina, said Rodchenkov’s false allegations “ultimately warped history and stripped the athletes of the lifelong accomplishments they had earned.”